TU-Berlin-DIMA/myriad-toolkit/tools/skeleton/task/initialize/project/src/resources/README.md

     * v0.2.x
       main_branch

 If you don't envision making changes to the submodule you can leave the detached HEAD as it is.
-In this case, to propagete updates in the submodules to your local repository you need to issue the following command:
+In this case, to propagete updates in the submodules to your local repository you need to execute the update command:

-    <project-root>$ git submodule sync
+    <project-root>$ git submodule update

 Prerequisites